ROCm/rccl/ext-tuner/README.md

 This document describes the API structure to be implemented by an external tuner plugin for RCCL.
 The purpose of this plugin is to enable stakeholders to hand-tailor the selection of an algorithm, a protocol, number of channels (thread blocks) based on an input configuration of interest: message size, number of nodes and GPUs, and link types (PCIe, XGMI, NET).

 ## Notes
-- The [example plugin](example/plugin.c) is a demonstration that uses math models to approximate BW and latency of available choices of algorithms and protocols and provide the one that scores the lowest latency.
+- The [example plugin](example/plugin.c) is only a demonstration that uses math models to approximate BW and latency of available choices of algorithms and protocols and provide the one that scores the lowest latency.
+It is customized for MI300 GPUs and RoCEv2 networks on a limited number of nodes.
+It is not meant to be inclusive of all AMD GPUs/Network setups out there.
 - The API allows partial outputs: tuners can set only the algorithm and protocol, or let RCCL set the remaining fields (e.g., number of channels).
 - If`getCollInfo()`fails, RCCL will use its default internal mechanisms to determine the best collective configuration.
 - `getCollInfo()`is called for each collective invocation per communicator, so special care is to be taken not to cause excessive latency.